roeicohen24/Stonebranch-DreamCandies/README.md

 ## Problem Summary

-The requested feature is a file tool to be used in the test automation process of DreamCandies' billing system migration.
+The desired feature is a file tool to be used in the test automation process of DreamCandies' billing system migration.
 Stonebranch will have access to three full database extraction files from DreamCandies.
 The functionality of the tool is, given a pre-selected sample of 1000 customers, to provide three smaller files containing only data corresponding to those pre-selected customers.
 These smaller files will be used in the test automation process.

 File Specifications:
 - Customer Sample: CUSTOMER_CODE (CHAR)